learningdatabases/learningdatabases/README.md

 📫 Stay Connected

 If you have questions or need support regarding the course materials, feel free to reach out.
-You can contact me at [Your Email Address] or follow me on [LinkedIn : www.linkedin.com/in/miriam-figueroa-DBA for updates and insights into the world of databases.
+You can contact me at dbateachable@gmail.com or follow me on [LinkedIn : www.linkedin.com/in/miriam-figueroa-DBA for updates and insights into the world of databases.
 📘 Additional Resources

 Alongside the course materials, I'll be sharing book recommendations, articles, and links to other valuable resources in the field of database management.